 Geraldine swallowed a lump of bitterness and hoped the sea spray would hide any tears.

 “I don’t…I don’t believe it.”
-Frank’s quiet, portent-filled voice brought her back and only then did she realise his hand had left hers.
+Frank’s quiet, portent-filled voice brought her back, and only then did she realize his hand had left hers.
 She looked up to where it pointed into the sky and saw a large plane not too far off their side of the boat and banking slowly in their direction; its left side engine trailed a billowing cloud of black smoke and flame and the current trajectory ensured it wouldn’t pass them by.

 Geraldine closed her eyes.